Strategy “Mobility for tomorrow”

 The Schaeffler Group is a global automotive and industrial supplier.
 Top quality, outstanding technology, and exceptionally innovative spirit form the basis for the continued success of the company.
 By delivering high-precision components and systems in engine, transmission, and chassis applications, as well as rolling and plain bearing solutions for a large number of industrial applications, the Schaeffler Group is already shaping “Mobility for tomorrow” to a significant degree.

 In late 2016, the Schaeffler Group developed its strategy “Mobility for tomorrow” to guide its way into the future and presented it to the public.
-The company continued to press forward with the implementation of this strategy in 2017: For instance, creating the new E-Mobility business division and the organizational unit Industry 4.0 set the course for future development in two key future-oriented fields.
-All initiatives under the “Agenda 4 plus One” excellence program are in the implementation phase.
-Implementation of the program is currently 35% complete.
-Following extensive communication measures, the strategy is fully known and understood throughout the company.
+The year 2018 was all about implementing this strategy.
+As an example, the Automotive OEM division established its new “E Mobility” business division effective January 1, 2018.
+It combines all components and system solutions for hybrid and all-electric vehicles.
+The Industrial division established the Industry 4.0 strategic business field aggregating the entire industry-specific business with mechatronic systems and digital services.
+The comprehensive program for the future, the “Agenda 4 plus One”, was expanded from 16 to 20 initiatives in early 2018 in order to also address issues the company has more recently put a sharper focus on.
+All 20 initiatives under the “Agenda 4 plus One” are in the implementation phase.
+Implementation of the program is currently 55% complete.
 All strategic activities, ranging from design right through to implementation and communication, focus on the same fundamental elements: one common vision and mission, 4 focus areas, 8 strategic pillars, and the 20 strategic initiatives of the “Agenda 4 plus One”.

 Vision and mission